 If your Frenchie is a greedy eater that eats fast, I recommend you to prevent him from choking by buying the following Anti-Choke feeding bowl.

-It has a rotating bone in the middle that makes your dog work for his food.
+It features a rotating bone in the middle that makes your dog work for his food.

 Check if your French bulldog got a heatstroke

 Since French bulldogs belong to brachycephalic breeds, I advise you to take special attention on how to prevent them from getting a heatstroke.
-During summer months, your pooch can show symptoms like drooling, panting, and vomiting if he has spent plenty of time on a hot summer day.
+During summer months, your pooch can drool, pant, and vomit if spends time in high temperatures.
 Read our article on how to prevent heatstroke in your French bulldog.